 cycle on along the long village street.
 The housing is concentrated at both ends – in the middle there are fewer houses, and some working farms.

 Several channels cross the village street at right angles.
-This is part of the mediaeval reclamation pattern: broad channels parallel to the Zaan, villages parallel to the Zaan, smaller ditches and canals at right angles to them both.
+This is part of the mediaeval reclamation pattern: broad channels parallel to the Zaan river, villages also parallel to the river, smaller ditches and canals at right angles to them both.
 Even the small channels were used for transport of hay and cattle.

-cycle on into the oldest part of Westzaan, Kerkbuurt (the ‘church quarter’).
+about 3 km further, cycle into the oldest part of Westzaan: Kerkbuurt (‘church quarter’).
 At the centre of the old village, in the middle of the road, is the old town hall.

 Westzaan was also absorbed into Zaanstad in 1974, and the old town hall is relegated to a heritage wedding location.
 The inscription above the door is a chronogram – add up the letters which correspond to Roman numerals, and you get the date of construction.

-continue along Kerkbuurt: then suddenly the village street is cut by the provincial road (Provinciale weg).
+continue through Kerkbuurt: then suddenly the village street is cut by the provincial road (Provinciale weg).
 Visible on the left, the water tower of Assendelft.

 cross the road, and turn right, in the direction of Koog a/d Zaan (= Koog aan de Zaan), along a broad cycle path.

-after 700 m, the main road turns right: you cycle straight on, past a windmill.
-(This is the abandoned route of the provincial road, which was relocated to make a junction with the motorway).
+after 700 m, the main road turns right: you cycle straight on, on the cycle path, past a windmill.

 the old road stops dead, as it reaches the motorway embankment: cycle on along the path.